Classic Motorcycle Build

 Article by Mark Trotta

 Engine vibration, exposure to the elements, and poor quality wiring all contribute to motorcycle electrical problems.
-Components such as spark plug wires and coils go bad with time.
-Regular inspection of your wiring and electrical components can keep you from breaking down on the roadside.
+Broken or melted wires are also common sources of electrical failure.

 basic motorcycle wiring

-Broken or melted wires are a common source of electrical failure.
-The first thing to do is visually inspect all wiring, front to back, side to side.
-If you're lucky the problem may be obvious.
+The first thing to do is visually inspect all wiring.
+Start at one side and do a full circle around the bike.
+If you're lucky, the problem may be obvious.

 Electrical Test Light